styxofsyntax/Autonomous-Detection-and-Segmentation-of-Prohibited-Items-in-Luggage-Using-Deep-Learning-Techniques/README.md

-# Detection and Segmentation of Prohibited Items in Luggage Using Deep Learning Techniques
+# Classification and Segmentation of Prohibited Items in Luggage Using Deep Learning Techniques

 ## Introduction

-The goal of this project is to use deep learning techniques to develop a system capable of detecting and segmenting prohibited items within luggage images.
+The goal of this project is to use deep learning techniques to develop a system capable of classifying and segmenting prohibited items within luggage images.
 This approach aims to enhance security screening processes by identifying unsafe images and highlighting objects that pose potential threats.

 You can access the original dataset, cleaned dataset and trained models on [Google Drive](https://drive.google.com/drive/folders/1aPpMNyn600bHzc_hQHiIxKiJcLlJXTRP?usp=sharing).